BrajBliss/netflixClone/README.md

 SECRET_KEY = YourSecretKey for CryptoJS
 ```

 > Do note that it does not support editing existing content because I do not have time to add that.
 It is easy once you have gone through the full project anyway.
-NO credit goes to me, all thanks to the tutor.

-> Credits: LamaDev (YT)
+> Credit: LamaDev(YT)